 - 1 ½ tablespoons ranch seasoning (about half of a ranch seasoning packet)

 - Cook bacon in a skillet set over medium heat until crisp, then remove bacon.

 - Cook chopped jalapeno in bacon grease for 1-2 minutes to remove the raw taste, but keeping the peppers crisp.
 Remove peppers from skillet and discard grease.

-- Add ranch seasoning, chopped bacon, and peppers to a bowl with softened cream cheese and mix to combine.
+- Combine cream cheese, ranch seasoning, cooked bacon pieces, and peppers in a large bowl and mix to combine.

 - Lay crescent roll dough flat, and separate the triangles.
 Add approximately 1 tablespoon of filling to each triangle and fold the dough over it, pinching shut.
 If there is excess dough, trim it off and reform the left over pieces to make more popper bites.

-- Place jalapeno popper bites on a baking sheet, seam side down, and bake for 10 minutes.
+- Place jalapeno popper bites on a baking sheet lined with parchment paper, seam side down, and bake for 10 minutes.

 - Remove from the oven and serve warm.

 This recipe was originally published on October 7, 2020.